Long Tan Bursary

 The Long Tan Bursary helps eligible children and grandchildren of Vietnam veterans pay for their tertiary education.

 Each year 37 bursaries are awarded to successful applicants across Australia.
 Each bursary is worth up to $12,000 over 3 years of continuous full-time study.

 The Long Tan Bursary scheme is named after the Battle of Long Tan, the best‑known battle fought by Australians during the Vietnam War.
-The scheme provides funding to help eligible children and grandchildren of Australian Vietnam veterans meet the cost of post‑secondary education and to help them obtain formal qualifications and skills needed to pursue their chosen career.

 To be eligible for a Long Tan Bursary, you must:

 - be the child or grandchild of an Australian veteran who served in the Vietnam War during 31 July 1962 to 30 April 1975

 - have Australian residency status